Norway Maple vs Silver Maple | Properties, Identification, and Uses

 Rot Resistance

-Norway Maple and Silver Maple both are rated as non-durable, and susceptible to insect attack.
-It is not suitable for outdoor uses.
+Both Norway maple and silver maple are not durable and are susceptible to insect attack.
+They are not suitable for outdoor use without proper treatment.

 Norway Maple vs Silver Maple Identification